Borussia Dortmund sign Real Madrid wonderkid Reinier on two-season loan | Goal.com

 "After a long break from competition, we will give him the time he needs to get used to German professional football, then he will be an additional offensive option."

-Real Madrid paid in the region of €35 million (£30m/$39m) to sign Reinier to Santiago Bernabeu from Flamengo in January on a six-and-a-half year contract through to the summer of 2026.
+Real Madrid paid in the region of €35 million (£30m/$39m) to sign Reinier from Flamengo in January on a six-and-a-half year contract through to the summer of 2026.

 La Liga's registration rules prevented him from immediately joining up with Zinedine Zidane's first team, as only three non-EU players are allowed in the senior squad, with Vinicius, Rodrygo and Eder Militao currently filling those spots.